Background in Data Science, Survey Methodology, and Policy Analysis.

-I am a quantitative researcher and survey methodologist with 10 years of experience specializing in data collection using emerging technologies and experimental methods to address both substantive and methodological challenges.
-My expertise lies in advanced statistical modeling, experimental design, machine learning, and leveraging novel data sources to tackle complex business and societal issues.
+Welcome to my website.
+I am a quantitative researcher, survey methodologist, and policy researcher with over a decade of experience specializing in data collection using emerging technologies and experimental methods to address both substantive and methodological challenges.
+My expertise includes advanced statistical modeling, experimental design, machine learning, and leveraging novel data sources to tackle complex business and societal issues.

 • Complex survey data analysis